Stinky, Smoky Chimney? Smoke & Odor Solutions Are Only A Phone Call Away

 - Green/unseasoned wood — Wood that contains more moisture (green wood or unseasoned wood) will naturally produce more smoke than dry wood when burned.
 More smoke doesn’t just mean a less enjoyable fireside experience, it also means more creosote production, which is why it’s important that you only burn properly seasoned wood.
 For tips on how to pick firewood, check out this resource from the CSIA.

 - Inadequate combustion air/air pressure issues — Modern homes are designed to save energy, which means they’re less drafty.
 If smoke is coming in through a fireplace or other appliance not being used when you have a fire going, the problem is likely due to inadequate combustion air/air pressure issues.
 What happens in these cases is that air is pulled in through the fireplace or appliance not being used, and because the flue is likely close by (or even in the same chimney as) the flue being used to vent the smoke, it’s pulling that smoke back down into the home.
 In these cases, we may recommend installing a top-sealing damper at the top of the flue that’s drawing in the smoke.

 Don’t let smoke or odor problems run you out of the house — call The Chimney Doctor at 901-388-8097.
-Our team of licensed, insured, and experienced Certified Chimney Professionals will get to the bottom of your problem and fix it fast.
+Our team of licensed & insured chimney technicians will get to the bottom of your problem and fix it fast.
 Wherever you are in the greater Memphis area, you can count on us to make it easy to enjoy a safer, more pleasant home — call or reach out to us online to schedule an appointment today!